simplecov-ruby/simplecov/README.md

 ### Test suite names

-Simplecov tries to guess the name of the currently running test suite based upon the shell command the tests are running on (from v0.3.2+).
+Simplecov tries to guess the name of the currently running test suite based upon the shell command the tests are running on.
 This should work fine for Unit Tests, RSpec and Cucumber.
 If it fails, it will use the shell command that invoked the test suite as a command name.

 If you have some non-standard setup and still want nicely labeled test suites, you have to give Simplecov a cue what the